 The worry is not about the destination, it is about the journey.

 The bad news is EVs won’t help in time to keep global warming below +2.0oC, or reduce emissions in the critical years between now and around 2040.
-The problem is not the ‘long tailpipe argument‘, quoted in there are many accounts of how, because electricity generation creates emissions, and EVs are worse for the environment than ICEV (internal combustion vehicles).
-Such claims have been proved false over and over, and there are already many web pages, such as this one by clean technical, proving that over their lifetime, EVs result in less emissions, even with today’s dirty electricity.
+The problem is not the ‘long tailpipe argument‘, quoted in the many stories falsely claiming EVs are worse for the environment than ICEVs (internal combustion vehicles) because of the emissions created generating the electricity to power them.
+Such claims have been proved false over and over, and there are already many web pages, such as this one by cleantechnica, proving that over their lifetime, EVs result in less emissions, even with today’s dirty electricity.